Skip to main content

 caution

-If you have configured your policies to display malicious dependency findings to your developers, and you have enabled Settings > Triage via code review comments, your developers are able to triage these findings as Ignored.
+If you have configured your policies to display malicious dependency findings to your developers, and you have enabled Settings > General > Code > Triage via code review comments, your developers are able to triage these findings as Ignored.

 Advisories for malicious dependencies

-You can view all the malicious dependencies that Semgrep can detect by navigating to Supply Chain > Advisories and clicking on the Malicious package filter.
+You can view all the malicious dependencies that Semgrep can detect by navigating to Rules & Policies > Advisories and turning on just the Malicious filter.

 Not finding what you need in this doc?
 Ask questions in our Community Slack group, or see Support for other ways to get help.